wp-plugins/zedity/readme.txt

 * **Dedicated Technical Support**: we love what we do and we're available to assist you.
 If you encounter a problem, please [submit a ticket]( http://zedity.com/support ): while prioritizing Premium users, we do offer dedicated support to the Free users too.
 We also reply to the questions on the forums, with a lower priority though: so, if you happen to wait for a few hours, please refrain from thinking that we don't want to help and consider that we also happen to eat and sleep... :) Last but not least, constructive feedback is always welcome!

-Last but not least, Zedity is designed to work with any theme or template, so you should be able to use it right away.
+Last but not least, Zedity is designed to work with any theme or template.

 >Zedity has been already translated in multiple languages:
 **Czech**, **Dutch**, **English**, **French**, **German**, **Greek**, **Indonesian**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.
 Others are on their way... isn't your language available yet?
 Be the first to translate Zedity into your native language!
 Not only will you help the community but you will also [enter the "Hall of Fame" and get rewarded too!](http://zedity.com/translate/)